The nation’s milk processors have launched a social media-focused campaign that raises money for charity.

 “We want to salute moms for all they do to help build strong families,” said Vivien Goodfrey, CEO of the MilkPEP effort.
 “Milk is an easy and affordable way for moms to celebrate their family and make sure they get the nutrients they need,” she added.

 The campaign follows an industry-wide trend to get Americans to choose healthier foods and beverages.
 In 2006, beverage companies cut down on the number of soft and sweet fruit drinks sold in schools.
-Meanwhile, food companies have been slowly scaling back the amount of sodium in their products, most recently as part of a program announced by the Bloomberg administration in New York this week.
+Meanwhile, food companies have been slowly scaling back the amount of sodium in their products, most recently as part of a program announced by the Bloomberg administration in New York City today.